nandangupta-security/nandangupta-security/README.md

 My passion lies in building innovative security tools that solve real-world problems, contributing to open-source projects, and sharing knowledge with the security community through conference talks and research publications.

 - 🔒 Creator of **CloudSecAIBot** and co-creator of security tools including **Flowlyt**, **PromptInjector**, **PyIntruder**, and **AIGraphqlPentester** that are actively used by security professionals worldwide
-- 🧰 Regular conference speaker at top-tier security conferences including Black Hat, AppSec Village, BSides, DevFest, and GDAI
+- 🧰 Regular conference speaker at top-tier security conferences including Black Hat, DEF CON AppSec Village, BSides, DevFest, and GDAI
 - 🔍 My research interests include AI/ML security, prompt injection attacks, DevSecOps automation, application security, supply chain security, and GraphQL security testing
 - 🎓 Passionate about security education and helping developers build secure applications from the ground up